Porto Velho Rondonia, Brazil Travel Guide

 Punctuality for social engagements has more flexibility compared to some Western cultures.

-Practical points for an experience without issues.
+Practical points for an time without issues.

 A must for protection against mosquitoes, notably in rural places and during evenings.